hpc-uk/build-instructions/GPAW/1.5.1_ARCHER_IvyBridge_python3_gcc6/README.md

 qsub test.pbs
 ```

-Wait several hours (queue time plus 4 hours run time) and check the logs in
+Wait several hours (queue time plus 4 hours run time) and check the
-`/work/y07/y07/cse/gpaw/1.5.1_build3/test`
+info and test logs.

 Using Python 2 many tests fail - possibly a problem with ASE.

 Using Python 3 the serial tests fail - an error in the test script.
-The parallel tests pass except the atoms_too_close test.  numpy on
+The parallel tests pass.
-Archer is 1.12.0, which is too old to have divmod, which is used in
-ase.neighborlist.neighbor_list, which is used in
-gpaw.utilities.check_atoms_too_close

 ### Change permissions